Technology for Teaching & Learning

 - Choose “Add app”

 You may need to refresh the page to see your link appear in the navigation.

-Blogger set up seems to have an awful lot of steps, but once you have created the blog and have it working in Canvas, it is pretty easy for students to create posts.
+Blogger setup seems to have an awful lot of steps, but once you have created the blog and have it working in Canvas, it is pretty easy for students to create posts.
 Students can even create posts using their phones.
-It is a good idea to create a low-points assignment that walks them through through the account set up and their first submission.
+It is a good idea to create a low-points assignment that walks them through the account setup and their first submission.
 Download and customize these Blogger instructions to meet your needs.

 Direct students to apply a “label” with the specific assignment to each post.
 Be aware that students will frequently forget to do this, however, as the administrator, you can apply the appropriate label.
 With the “Flipcard” view you will be able to sort by recent, date, label, or author.